 (v) Devising support systems and action plans.

-(3) When job duties do not involve the provision of personal care services as described in Regulation .28D of this chapter, employees shall receive a minimum of 2 hours of training on cognitive impairment and mental illness within the first 90 days of employment.
+(3) When job duties do not involve the provision of personal care services as described in Regulation .28D of this chapter, employees shall receive a minimum of 2 hours of training on cognitive impairment and mental illness within the first 90 calendar days of employment.
 The training shall include:

 (a) An overview of the following: